Mamo and Lea Abraham.

 Very little is known about Mamo and Lea Abraham.

-Lea (maiden name: Jakob, or Jacob), the daughter of Salomon (Moni) Jakob, died at a young age from tuberculosis on February 1892, in Rustchuk, Bulgaria.
+Lea (maiden name: Jakob, or Jacob), the daughter of Salomon (Moni) Jakob, died at a young age from tuberculosis on February 1892, in Ruschuk, Bulgaria.

-Her husband Mamo was a merchant who also died from the same disease in Rustchuk twenty-one months later, on November 7, 1893.
+Her husband Mamo was a merchant who died from the same disease in Ruschuk twenty-one months later, on November 7, 1893.

 This is pretty much all the available information, and no photographs or documents seem to exist.
 Anything else that could be said about them must be extrapolated from their environment.

-Like most of the Jews living in Rustchuk, they were almost certainly Sepharad, descendants of Jews expelled from Spain in 1492.
-They most probably spoke Ladino, the language used by the majority of the Rustchuk Jews.
+Like most of the Jews living in Ruschuk, they were almost certainly Sepharad, descendants of Jews expelled from Spain in 1492.
+They most probably spoke Ladino, the language used by the majority of the Ruschuk Jews.